Admaxx/ProjektyCSharp/Notatnik/README.txt

-Simple Notepad, that's uses MySQL DB.
-Written in PL lang.
+Simple Notepad.
+Using MySQL DB.
+All written in PL lang.